Search

 Exit Notepad.

-Launch the Mumble server.
+Launch Mumble server.

 Once the server is launched, you should see the Mumble server icon in your system tray.